 - Add CTAs to your video

-- Create your own video or choose from a library of customizable templates
+- Create your video or choose from a library of customizable templates

 - Analyze the performance of your video

-- Connect with customers on all stages of the marketing funnel
+- Connect with customers at all stages of the marketing funnel

 Best Practices In Video Email Campaigns